Afiya09/Data-Structure-and-Algorithm/README.md

 ---
 ## Day15: 2D Array
-1.Print the sum of each column in 2D Array
+1. Print the sum of each column in 2D Array
-2.Print the sum of each row in a 2D Array
+2. Print the sum of each row in a 2D Array
-3.Wave print a Matrix
+3. Wave print a Matrix
-4.Transpose of a Matrix
+4. Transpose of a Matrix

 ---